michaelito80us/michaelito80us/README.md

 After co-founding an Ed-Tech startup, I realized I needed to learn to code.
 My initial steps were online tutorials, then I delved deeper into a coding BootCamp.
 After graduating, I began freelancing, predominantly within the Chinese WeChat mini-programs ecosystem, Ruby on Rails, and React projects.
 Eventually, I started teaching coding.
 Later, I widened my skill set to include other JavaScript and Typescript-based technologies.
 This encompassed front-end frameworks such as Angular and Next.js, as well as back-end technologies including Node and Express.
 I also gained deeper knowledge in handling both SQL and NoSQL databases.
 Lately, I have been involved with AI, creating tools and platforms for others to implement AI solutions in their projects and incorporating Agents into m projects.
 My journey has provided me with a diverse toolkit ready to tackle various programming challenges.
 The journey began in 2019 and continues until this day.

-* 🌍  I'm currently based in Barcelona and I am open to collaborating with others on interestig projects
+* 🌍  I'm currently based in Barcelona and I am open to collaborating with others on interestig side projects
+* 🧑🏻‍💻  I spend my days making GenAI cybersecurity tools easy to implement, monitor and manage at [NeuralTrust](https://neuraltrust.ai/)
 * ✉️  You can contact me at [mepelboim@outlook.com](mailto:mepelboim@outlook.com)
-* 🚀  I'm currently working on [UI Colors](http://www.uicolors.dev), [Storybook AI](https://ai-storybook-git-new-landingpage-michaelito80us-projects.vercel.app/), and some other interesting personal projects (not ready to share)
+* 🚀  I'm currently working on 2 hobby projects [UI Colors](http://www.uicolors.dev), [Storybook AI](https://ai-storybook-git-new-landingpage-michaelito80us-projects.vercel.app/), and some other interesting personal projects (not ready to share)
-* 👨‍💻  My secondary GitHub account - work account: [Michael](https://github.com/mepelboim-tromero)
 * 🧠  I'm currently learning how to create and implement AI agents and workflows in my applications

 ## Skills